apache/eventmesh/eventmesh-connectors/README.md

 A connector is a bridge that interacts with a specific external service or underlying data source (e.g., Databases) on behalf of user applications.
 A connector is either a Source or a Sink.

 ## Source
-A source connector obtains data from an underlying data producer and delivers it to targets, after original data has been transformed into CloudEvents.
+A source connector obtains data from an underlying data producer, and delivers it to targets after original data has been transformed into CloudEvents.
 It doesn't limit the way how a source retrieves data. (e.g., A source may pull data from a message queue or act as an HTTP server waiting for data sent to it).

 ## Sink
 A sink connector receives CloudEvents and does some specific business logics. (e.g., A MySQL Sink extracts useful data from CloudEvents and writes them to a MySQL database).